collocations.org

 The foundations are Roman, but the rest of the building is of more recent date.

-It''s difficult to put a date on when this neighbourhood became fashionable.
+It's difficult to put a date on when the idea started.

 2. appointment to meet sb socially